 Kitty Steals the Show

-It is part of the Kitty Norville #10 series and is a This urban fantasy is a paperback edition that was published by Gollancz on August 1, 2012 and has 342 pages.
+It is part of the Kitty Norville #10 series and is a urban fantasy that was published by Gollancz on August 1, 2012 and has 342 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dark and Stormy Knights, Kitty Goes to Washington, Kitty and the Midnight Hour, "Kitty Meets the Band", Hex Appeal, Kitty and the Silver Bullet, Kitty and the Dead Man’s Hand, Kitty Raises Hell, Kitty's House of Horrors, Kitty Goes to War, Kitty's Big Trouble, Kitty's Greatest Hits, Kitty Rocks the House, Kitty in the Underworld
+Other books by this author which I have reviewed include Dark and Stormy Knights, Kitty Goes to Washington, Kitty and the Midnight Hour, "Kitty Meets the Band", Hex Appeal, Kitty and the Silver Bullet, Kitty and the Dead Man’s Hand, Kitty Raises Hell, Kitty's House of Horrors, Kitty Goes to War, Kitty's Big Trouble, Kitty's Greatest Hits, Kitty Rocks the House, Kitty in the Underworld

 Tenth in the Kitty Norville urban fantasy series about a werewolf radio show hostess in Denver.
 This adventure finds Kitty in London.